ZH-heng/technology_development/README.md

 ## 4. Quick Start

 <li><b>Technology-related entity recognition</b>
-<br/><code>python ner-cascade.py</code>  Execute this command to run our best model: SciBERT+BiLSTM(cascade).
+<br/><code>python ./Code/ner-cascade.py</code>  Execute this command to run our best model: SciBERT+BiLSTM(cascade).
-<br/><code>python ner-base.py</code>  Execute this command to run baseline models.
-Please utilize various pre-trained models by configuring the parameters in the `Config` class.
+<br/><code>python ./Code/ner-base.py</code>  Execute this command to run baseline models.
+Please utilize various pre-trained models by configuring the parameters in the <code>Config</code> class.

+<li><b>Entity normalization</b>
+<br/><code>./Code/entity-normalization.ipynb</code>  Execute the program step by step in a Jupyter Notebook.
+Normalizing entities based on edit distance similarity and hierarchical clustering.
+The relevant resources can be found in the <code>Dataset</code> folder.
+<br/>A total of 534,500 entities were extracted, and the number of entities after normalization was 268,392.
+Subsequently, we filtered out entities with an annual frequency of less than 5, and ultimately obtained 37,624 valid technology-related entities.
+Each valid entity corresponds to a cluster in the clustering result.
+To verify the effectiveness of entity normalization, we randomly selected 1000 pairs of entities from these entity clusters and manually judged whether they belonged to the same entity.
+The precision metric, calculated based on the human reviews and the normalization results, was 91.30.

+<li><b>z-score calculation</b>
+<br/><code>./Code/z-score_calculation.ipynb</code>  Execute the program step by step in a Jupyter Notebook.
+After completing entity normalization, the co-occurrence networks are constructed based on papers for each year, and the z-scores of entities are calculated to measure their impact.The relevant resources can be found in the <code>Dataset</code> folder.

 ## 5. Evaluation of entity recognition